|

 Photograph Collection, 1924 and undated

-24 b&w prints and 24 negatives
+24 B/W prints and 24 negatives

 SWCPC 818 E1

 Collection depicts D. H. Lawrence and his friends.
-Also shows Lawrences house which he and his
+Also shows Lawrence’s house

-Indian friends built.
-Also shows Lawrence
+which he and his Indian friends built.
+Also shows Lawrence riding a horse, New

-riding a horse, New Mexican landscape, Indian dance, and an old ruined church at a
+Mexican landscape, Indian dance, and an old ruined church at a possible Taos

-an Englishman in 1885.
-He was a novelist,
+Mexico.
+David Herbert Lawrence was born an Englishman in 1885.
+He was a

-poet, and essayist.
-Some of his works include
+novelist, poet, and essayist.
+Some of his works include The Trespasser and Sons

-married Freida in 1914.
-While wandering, Mr.
+and Lovers.
+He married Freida in 1914.
+While wandering, Mr. Lawrence lived in

 LBJ Ranch House (Texas)

-Photograph collection, 1971
+Photograph Collection, 1971

 4 copy prints